Robert Drew

-Robert Lincoln Drew (February 15, 1924 – July 30, 2014) was an American documentary filmmaker known as one of the pioneers—and sometimes called father—of cinéma vérité, or direct cinema, in the United States.
-Two of his films, Primary and Crisis: Behind a Presidential Commitment, have been named to the National Film Registry of the Library of Congress.
-The moving image collection of Robert Drew is housed at the Academy Film Archive.
-The Academy Film Archive has preserved a number of his films, including Faces of November, Herself: Indira Gandhi, and Bravo!/Kathy's Dance.
-His many awards include an International Documentary Association Career Achievement Award.
+Robert Lincoln Drew (February 15, 1924 – July 30, 2014) was an American documentary filmmaker known as a pioneer—and sometimes called the father—of cinéma vérité, or direct cinema, in the United States.
+Two of his films, Primary (1960) and Crisis: Behind a Presidential Commitment (1963), were named to the National Film Registry of the Library of Congress.
+In 1993 he was a recipient of the Career Achievement Award from the International Documentary Association.

 Biography

 Robert Drew was born in Toledo, Ohio.
 His father, Robert Woodsen Drew, was a film salesman and a pilot who ran a seaplane business.
 Drew grew up mostly in Fort Thomas, Kentucky.
-He left high school to join the U.S. Army Air Corps as a cadet in 1942 and qualified for officer's training.
+In 1942 he left high school to join the U.S. Army Air Corps as a cadet and qualified for officer's training.
 At the age of 19, he was a combat pilot in Italy flying the P-51 dive bomber, completing 30 successful combat missions.
 During that time, he met Ernie Pyle, an important experience for a pilot who would become a journalist.
-Drew was shot down behind the lines, where he survived for more than three months.
-Back in the U.S., he was a pilot in the 1st Fighter Group, the first to fly jet airplanes.
-He wrote an article for Life magazine about the experience flying a P-80 and was subsequently offered a job.
+Drew was shot down behind enemy lines, where he survived for more than three months.
+After returning to the U.S., he was a pilot in the 1st Fighter Group, the first to fly jet airplanes.
+He wrote an article for Life magazine about the experience flying a P-80 and was subsequently offered a job with the magazine.

-While working at Life as a writer and editor, Drew held a Nieman Fellowship at Harvard University.
-In 1955, he focused on two questions: Why are documentaries so dull?
+Drew said in a 1993 interview that as far back as the late 1940s, "I began thinking about developing a kind of film journalism that was as flexible as candid photography".
+While working as a writer and editor at Life, he won Harvard University's Nieman Fellowship for journalism.
+During his Nieman year in 1955, he focused on two questions: Why are documentaries so dull?
 What would it take for them to become gripping and exciting?
+His answers were "that documentaries, with their stitched-together footage and stilted narration, had been little more than lectures, and that television had the ability to draw audiences into dramatic stories with an immediacy it had yet to exploit."

-He developed a unit within Time Inc. to realize his vision of developing documentary films that would use picture logic rather than word logic.
-Drew envisioned—as he explained in a 1962 interview—a form of documentary that would "drop word logic and find a dramatic logic in which things really happened".
-It would be "a theater without actors; it would be plays without playwrights; it would be reporting without summary and opinion; it would be the ability to look in on people’s lives at crucial times from which you could deduce certain things and see a kind of truth that can only be gotten from personal experience."
+He formed a unit within Time Inc. with the aim of creating documentary films that would use picture logic rather than word logic.
+As he articulated it, he envisioned a type of documentary that would "find a dramatic logic in which things really happened".
+It would be "a theater without actors; it would be plays without playwrights; it would be reporting without summary and opinion; it would be the ability to look in on people's lives at crucial times from which you could deduce certain things and see a kind of truth that can only be gotten from personal experience."
+To realize his vision, he needed lightweight camera equipment that operated silently, along with recorded synchronized sound.
+He was able to persuade Time Inc. to finance development of the new equipment.